vm6502q/qrack.github.io/docs/index.rst

    \gamma^{*}& \delta
    \end{pmatrix}

-   :label: pmatrix
+   :label: pmatrix2
    :caption: An example matrix.

-That's a pretty nifty matrix at :eq:`pmatrix`!
+That's a pretty nifty matrix at :eq:`pmatrix2`!

 Since Pythagoras, we know that :math:`a^2 + b^2 = c^2`.